-Practicing online with the help of mathematical courses, free math worksheets and online maths games will train you for the test, but prioritize studying from your GCSE Maths textbook and find past maths GCSE exams of your board.
+Practicing online with the help of mathematical courses, free math worksheets and online maths games will train you for the test, but prioritise studying from your GCSE Maths textbook and find past maths GCSE exams of your board.
 There is also a wealth of maths tutors available online or face to face for that extra bit of help.

 Solving GCSE Maths past papers is a genius way to undertake maths revision train yourself for the exam.
 This will help you get familiar with the paper pattern and marking criteria and will save you time during the actual exam.
 You can find past papers of your particular board on their website or you can buy a book containing past papers of all the previous years.

 There are a lot of digital media such as CDs, DVDs that come loaded with past papers for GCSE maths revision along with the mark schemes.
 You might need to invest some money in these or you can simply find them online for free.